How Does the VA Rate Insomnia?

 What Is Considered Severe Insomnia?

-Long-term insomnia significantly interfering with one’s quality of life is considered a severe sleep problem.
-Often, people with severe insomnia cannot perform well at work or are not qualified for employment because of their impairment.
+Long-term insomnia significantly interfering with one’s quality of life is considered a severe sleep disorder.
+People with severe insomnia often cannot perform well at work or are not qualified for employment because of their impairment.
 Additionally, these people likely suffer from other mental health conditions such as depression, anxiety, and panic attacks.

 Does the VA Count Insomnia as a Disability?

 While insomnia can affect day-to-day performance — even when an individual becomes unfit to work — there is no assigned insomnia VA rating (no diagnostic code).
-Therefore, it is not considered a VA disability alone but a symptom of another disorder.
+Therefore, it is not considered a VA disability alone but a symptom of another disorder, like post-traumatic stress disorder (PTSD), which usually involves secondary insomnia as a symptom.

-Does the VA Count Sleep Apnea as Disability?
+Does the VA Count Sleep Apnea as a Disability?

-Sleep apnea is another sleeping disorder occurring when a person stops breathing during sleep.
-While it is not considered a disability by the SSA or Social Security Administration, the VA may count sleep apnea as a disability.
+Sleep apnea is another sleep disorder that occurs when a person stops breathing during sleep.
+While it is not considered a disability by the Social Security Administration (SSA), the VA may count obstructive sleep apnea as a disability.
 Therefore, the VA disability benefits veterans will be eligible for from this condition depend on the sleep apnea rating they get from the VA.

 What Rating Do I Need From the VA To Get Insomnia Treatment Covered?

 The VA disability rating is based on the Schedule of Ratings for Mental Disorders (38 CFR § 4.130).
-How significantly day-to-day activities are affected by sleep disturbance will determine your VA rating for insomnia.
+How significantly day-to-day activities are affected by sleep disturbance will determine your insomnia VA rating.

 The general disability rating is set at 0-100, but the rating is unique for everyone.
-For example, if you have a rating between 10% and 100%, you may qualify for tax-free compensation between $133 and $3400.
+For example, if you have a rating between 10% and 100%, you may qualify for tax-free VA disability compensation between $133 and $3400 to cover medical expenses and sleep medicine.

 How Do You Prove Sleep Dysfunction to the VA?